Brrrr…eight inches of snow to shovel off the driveway yesterday and sore arms today.

 So what’s a person to do on their week off when it’s like this?
 Using the oven to make meals, sipping hot drinks, working a jigsaw puzzle (in real life), and reading.
 My favorite kind of week off in winter.

 These are most recent two books I’ve read.

 The first is Binti by Nnedi Okorafor, a science fiction novella, 90 pages long.

 Binti is a 16-year-old woman of an esteemed desert family.
 We’re in action immediately as, in secret, she leaves on a transporter to attend a prestigious university.
 When she boards a shuttle, she makes her way through security and people’s stares to get onto the living ship.
 She’s a harmonizer through mathematics.
 This story is a quick and fascinating read.

 Okorafor is an Igbo (Nigerian) American.
 She’s won many awards for her short stories and young adult books.
 Binti won both the 2016 Nebula award and the 2016 Hugo award.
 Binti is now a series.

 Well-Read Black Girl, edited by Glory Edim

-Each section is divided recommended selections of further readings: classic novels, black feminism, black girlhood and friendship, science fiction and fantasy, plays, and poetry, all written by black women.
+Each section is divided with recommended selections of further readings: classic novels, black feminism, black girlhood and friendship, science fiction and fantasy, plays, and poetry, all written by black women.

 Well-Read Black Girl